jatinbhutka/fa18-523-59/Project/report.md

 **References**
-[1] I-Cheng Yeh and Che-hui Lien, The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients
+[1] I-Cheng Yeh and Che-hui Lien, The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.